AndreyKaiu/Anki_Card-Templates---HTML-JavaScript-CSS-code-highlighting/README.md

 ![Anki_Card_Templates_3](https://github.com/user-attachments/assets/32499371-5412-425d-a964-0202bd7204ba)

 There may be a translation for your language, so install the add-on and check.
+In the screenshots below, the highlighting is implemented using the add-on [https://ankiweb.net/shared/info/1621264520](https://ankiweb.net/shared/info/1621264520)

 When installing the add-on, you can change the configuration.
 Here you can see what languages ​​the add-on is translated into.
 In the configuration, you can disable code autocompletion, autoinsert, you can set up commands to launch an external editor, set up the add-on language or it will automatically detect the language in the anchor.
 There is only one highlighting theme, but if necessary, you can add it yourself or change the standard one.